 owned and captained by former Independent soldier Malcolm (Mal) Reynolds (Nathan Fillion

 is about to break atmo on the planet Lilac on one of the crews' not-always-legal jobs -- this time a bank heist.
-The crew members are familiar to Firefly
+The crew members (all familiar to Firefly

-fans, but for newcomers, their positions on the boat help introduce them.
-The pilot, Hoban "Wash" Washburn (Alan Tudyk
+fans) are the pilot, Hoban "Wash" Washburn (Alan Tudyk

-), a veteran and war comrade of Mal's.
-We meet the hired gun, Jayne Cobb (Adam Baldwin
+), second in command, a veteran and war comrade of Mal's; hired gun Jayne Cobb (Adam Baldwin

 Two faces familiar from the series are no longer aboard, but we meet them later: the "companion," Inara Serra (Morena Baccarin